mansxu/iMEM/docs/index.rst

-.. currentmodule:: apng
+.. currentmodule:: imem

-pyAPNG API reference
+iMEM API reference
 ====================

-A Python module to deal with APNG file.
+A Python module to read and create iMEM files.

-Usage/examples can be founded at `pyAPNG's readme <https://github.com/eight04/pyAPNG>`_.
+Usage/examples can be found at `iMEM Readme <https://github.com/manxu/iMEM>`_.

 Functions
 ---------